Narrative quilting: Faith Ringgold

-Faith Ringgold is a prominent artist today creating paintings, quilts, children's books, and sculptures.
-She describes her work on her American People Series as "intended to make...a statement about the civil rights movement and what was happening to black people at that time, and to make it super-real.”
-Ringgold began quilting so that her stories would be heard.
-At the time no one would publish the autobiography that she had been working on.
-Faith Ringgold began work with her mother, Willi Posey, on a project entitled the Slave Rape Series, which they quilted in the African-American traditional style in order to tell the stories of women captured and sold into slavery.
-Faith Ringgold is still famous for her story quilts and is a main contributor to narrative quilting.
+Faith Ringgold is an artist famous for her use of narrative quilts who describes her work as "intended to make...a statement about the civil rights movement and what was happening to black people at that time, and to make it super-real.”

 Native American star quilts

 Weaving clothing and blankets was common among many of the American Indian tribes, especially the Navajo.
 Patterns would be woven into blankets and rugs, oftentimes with some form of significance.
 However, as more European and American settlers began moving west, efforts were made to "civilize" the Indians.
 Quilting was thus adopted into the American Indian way of life, initially through school systems and sewing circles.
 However, quilting quickly became another expression of the culture of the American Indians.
 One of the most important quilt patterns that was seen throughout the American Indian communities was the Star Quilt.
 It had both common, utilitarian purposes, as well as ceremonial purposes.
 They also became very important to the economy of the reservation.